zagaran/eb-ssm/README.md

 Install eb-ssm via `pip install eb-ssm`.

 Once it is installed, all you need to do is run `eb-ssm` from your repository and it will automatically hook into your repository's EB configuration (in .elasticbeanstalk/config.yml).

+To ssh into a specific environment, use `eb-ssm ENVIRONMENT_NAME`.

-You can optionally pass parameters to eb-ssm.
+You can also optionally pass other parameters, such as an AWS CLI profile or a region to eb-ssm.
 See `eb-ssm --help` for a full list of options.

 ## Config